Sig Engineering - Part 1 - Solana's Gossip Protocol

 Building Pull Requests

-Since the CrdsTable can store a large amount of values, instead of constructing one large Bloom filter, we partition the data in the CrdsTable across multiple Bloom filters based on the first N bits of the CrdsValue(s) hash.
+Since the GossipTable can store a large amount of values, instead of constructing one large Bloom filter, the GossipTable is partitioned across multiple Bloom filters based on the first N bits of the SignedGossipData(s) hash.

-For example, if we are partitioning on the first 3 bits we would use, 2^3 = 8 Bloom filters:
+For example, if we are partitioning on the first 3 bits of the hash, we would use 2^3 = 8 Bloom filters:

-• the first Bloom filter would contain CrdsValue whose hash has its first 3 bits equal to 000,
+• the first Bloom filter would contain SignedGossipData whose hash has its first 3 bits equal to 000,

-• the second Bloom filter would contain CrdsValue(s) whose hash has its first 3 bits equal to 001,
+• the second Bloom filter would contain SignedGossipData(s) whose hash has its first 3 bits equal to 001,

 • ...

-• and lastly, the eighth Bloom filter would contain CrdsValue(s) whose hash has its first 3 bits equal to 111.
+• and lastly, the eighth Bloom filter would contain SignedGossipData(s) whose hash has its first 3 bits equal to 111.

 If we are tracking a Hash with bits 00101110101, we would only consider its first 3 bits, 001, and add the hash to the first Bloom filter (@cast(usize, 001) = 1).

-To implement this we use the CrdsFilterSet struct which is a list of CrdsFilter(s).
-Throughout the codebase, the first bits: N, is called mask_bits. mask_bits is a field that is computed based on many factors including the desired false-positive rate of the bloom filters, the number of items in the CrdsTable, and more.
+Note: throughout the codebase, the first bits: N, is called mask_bits. mask_bits is a field that is computed based on many factors including the desired false-positive rate of the bloom filters, the number of items in the GossipTable, and more.
 It will likely be different for each pull request.

-After we construct the CrdsFilterSet (i.e., compute the mask_bits and init 2^mask_bits Bloom filters), we add all of the CrdsValue(s) in the CrdsTable into the set, and construct a list of CrdsFilter(s) to send to other random nodes.
+After we construct the GossipPullFilterSet (i.e., compute mask_bits and init 2^mask_bits Bloom filters), we add all of the SignedGossipData(s) in the GossipTable into the set, and construct a list of GossipPullFilter(s) to send to other random nodes.

 ## main function for building pull requests